spatie/laravel-mailcoach-docs-old/docs/package/advanced-usage/handling-events.md

 $nameOfEmailList = $event->emailList->name;
 ```

-## `Spatie\Mailcoach\Events\SubscribedConfirmedEvent`
+## `Spatie\Mailcoach\Events\UnconfirmedSubscriberCreatedEvent`

-This event will be fired as soon as tries subscribes when [double opt-in](/docs/package/working-with-lists/using-double-opt-in) is enabled on the email list.
+This event will fire after a new email address is added to an email list that requires confirmation.

-The event has one public property: `$subscriber` which is an instance of `Spatie\Mailcoach\Models\Subscriber`.
+It has one public property: `subscriber`.

 ## `Spatie\Mailcoach\Events\UnsubscribedEvent`